 B'nai Mitzvah: Preparation and Celebration

 The transition from childhood toward adulthood is an important time when a young person begins to take on more of the responsibilities associated with adulthood.
 This transition is one that Judaism marks through the celebration of bar or bat mitzvah, which at Beth Israel can happen on or after your child's 13th Hebrew birthday.
 As Beth Israel Center is defined by the participation of its members both inside and outside of our sanctuary, when our young adults are ready to begin being a part of the greater community, we think it important to recognize this both inside and outside the sanctuary.
-We take this opportunity to equip them with the tools they will need to begin to function as active, spiritually-engaged Jews and human beings.
+We take this opportunity to equip them with the tools they will need to begin to function as active, spiritually-engaged Jews and human beings throughout their lives.

 Our goal is for our children to have a joyful connection to their tradition.
 Our Talmud Torah gives our children the proper foundation in Jewish tradition and ritual to participate as active and engaged Jews.
 As they approach their thirteenth year, our Educator and Rabbi oversee programs that prepare our children and parents for their upcoming simcha through family education programs, overseeing our tutoring process and individual meetings and study sessions.